-Ad valorem tax expense on a per BOE basis increased 141 percent sequentially as ad valorem tax expense recorded during the three months ended December 31, 2023, reflected the positive impact of a property tax relief bill that provided for a one-time benefit during 2023.
-Ad valorem tax expense on a per BOE basis increased 10 percent YTD 2024-over-YTD 2023 as a result of changes to the assessed values of our producing properties.
+Ad valorem tax expense on a per BOE basis decreased eight percent sequentially and increased five percent YTD 2024-over-YTD 2023, as a result of changes to the assessed values of our producing properties.
 We anticipate volatility in ad valorem tax expense on a per BOE and absolute basis as the valuation of our producing properties changes, which is generally driven by fluctuations in commodity prices.

-Depletion, depreciation, amortization, and asset retirement obligation liability accretion ("DD&A") expense on a per BOE basis decreased six percent sequentially primarily as a result of a decrease in our DD&A rate due to increased estimated net proved reserves at year-end 2023.
-DD&A expense on a per BOE basis increased eight percent YTD 2024-over-YTD 2023 due to inflation and a slight shift in production mix resulting from higher activity in our Midland Basin assets, which have a higher DD&A rate than our South Texas assets.
+Depletion, depreciation, amortization, and asset retirement obligation liability accretion ("DD&A") expense on a per BOE basis remained flat sequentially.
+DD&A expense on a per BOE basis increased nine percent YTD 2024-over-YTD 2023 due to inflation and a slight shift in production mix resulting from higher activity in our Midland Basin assets, which have a higher DD&A rate than our South Texas assets.
 Our DD&A rate fluctuates as a result of changes in our production mix, changes in our total estimated net proved reserve volumes, changes in capital allocation, impairments, acquisition and divestiture activity, and carrying cost funding and sharing arrangements with third parties.
-For the full-year 2024, we expect DD&A expense per BOE to remain flat and DD&A expense on an absolute basis to increase slightly, compared with 2023, primarily as a result of expected increased production.
+For the full-year 2024, we expect DD&A expense per BOE to remain relatively flat and DD&A expense on an absolute basis to increase slightly, compared with 2023, primarily as a result of expected increased production.

-General and administrative ("G&A") expense on a per BOE basis decreased 12 percent sequentially primarily as a result of decreased compensation expense.
+General and administrative ("G&A") expense on a per BOE basis decreased six percent sequentially primarily as a result of increased net equivalent production volumes.
 G&A expense on a per BOE basis increased nine percent YTD 2024-over-YTD 2023 as a result of increased compensation expense due to inflation.
 For the full-year 2024, we expect G&A expense to remain relatively flat per BOE, and G&A expense on an absolute basis to increase compared with 2023, primarily as a result of increases in compensation expense due to inflation.

-Please refer to Comparison of Financial Results and Trends Between the Three Months Ended March 31, 2024, and December 31, 2023, and Between the Three Months Ended March 31, 2024, and 2023 below for additional discussion of operating expenses.
+Please refer to Comparison of Financial Results and Trends Between the Three Months Ended June 30, 2024, and March 31, 2024, and Between the Six Months Ended June 30, 2024, and 2023 below for additional discussion of operating expenses.